The expansion vessels on today’s unvented boilers is a very important part of the boiler,

 this is where the expansion vessels come into play.

-With a normal vented boiler, the expansion disperses up the open vent pipe.
+With a normally vented boiler, the expansion disperses up the open vent pipe.

 The expansion vessel also helps to heat the radiators up quicker,